By Patrick O'Neil with Amra Selimovic

 The Act also prohibits the purchase of certain prescribed real property, outlined in the regulations as including any vacant land that does not have any habitable dwellings but is

-- zoned for residential or mixed use; and
+a) zoned for residential or mixed use; and

-- (b) located within a census agglomeration or a census metropolitan area (see the map provided below) – this applies to vacant land in Halifax (census metropolitan area), as well as Kentville, Truro, New Glasgow and Cape Breton (census agglomerations).
+b) located within a census agglomeration or a census metropolitan area (see the map provided below) – this applies to vacant land in Halifax (census metropolitan area), as well as Kentville, Truro, New Glasgow and Cape Breton (census agglomerations).